Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b SECONDARY ECLIPSES

+One would not expect a hot mid-F star (with a small convective zone) like WASP-14 to be active or to show much spot activity even if it were a moderate rotator.
+Nonetheless, we analyzed the WASP light curve of WASP-14 to determine whether it shows periodic modulation due to the combination of magnetic activity and stellar rotation.
+The stellar rotation values derived by \citet{Joshi2009-WASP14b} together with the estimated stellar radius imply a rotation period of about 12 days or more, assuming that the rotation axis of the star is approximately aligned with the orbital axis of the planet.
+We used the sine-wave fitting method described by \citet{Maxted2011-WASP41} to calculate a periodogram over 4096 uniformly spaced frequencies from 0 to 1.5 cycles day\sp{-1}.
+The false-alarm probability (FAP) for the strongest peak in these periodograms was calculated using a bootstrap Monte Carlo method also described by \citet{Maxted2011-WASP41}.

+We did not find any significant periodic signals (FAP < 0.05) in the WASP data, apart from frequencies near 1 cycle day\sp{-1}, which are due to instrumental effects.
+We examined the distribution of amplitudes for the most significant frequency in each Monte Carlo trial and used these results to estimate a 95\% upper confidence limit of 1 milli-magnitude (0.1\%) for the amplitude of any periodic signal in the lightcurve.

-In our work on dozens of eclipses, we have often found the same Spitzer channel to behave differently at different times, even on the same star.
-Our systematics removal algorithms correct the worst effects, which are consistent, but there is often still some significant baseline scatter or oscillation.
-While one might expect certain kinds of stars to be relatively stable, recall that Spitzer reaches \math{\sigma\sim 0.01\%} sensitivity in these observations, and stellar oscillations of this scale and at these wavelengths are not well studied.
+In our work on dozens of {\em Spitzer} eclipses, we have often found the same channel to behave differently at different times, even on the same star.
+Our systematics removal algorithms correct the worst effects, which are consistent, but there is sometimes still some significant baseline scatter or oscillation.
+While one might expect certain kinds of stars to be relatively stable, {\em Spitzer} can reach \math{\sigma\sim 0.01\%} eclipse-depth sensitivity, and non-periodic stellar oscillations of this scale and at these wavelengths are not well studied.
 So, it is not fully clear whether these effects come from the observatory or the star.
-Since scatter and oscillation often persist during an eclipse, and since a change in planetary signal of the magnitude seen would generally mean an unbelievably dramatic change in the planet, we feel justified in treating the scatter or oscillation phenomenologically.
-If there is significant pointing offset at the start of the observation due to the telescope settling, we remove it by clipping large excursions and we choose the ramp model that fits best under BIC and AIC.
-Our MCMC accounts for any correlation between eclipse and model parameters, and our RMS {\em vs.} bin size analysis accounts for any residual time correlation of the residuals.

-We performed 10\sp{6} MCMC iterations to determine the parameter posterior distributions and their uncertainties.
-We used the Bayesian informative prior for the values of ingress and egress times, obtained from \citet{Joshi2009-WASP14b} and David R. Anderson (personal communication, 2010).
-All other parameters (eclipse midpoint, eclipse duration, eclipse depth, system flux, and ramp parameters) were left free.

-Considering all the above criteria (see also section \ref{sec:LightCurves}), we selected 4 ramp models that produce almost identical SDNR and BIC values.
-We concluded upon studying output results, histograms and correlation plots that there is no single best solution for this data set.
-Because quadratic and sinusoidal ramp models generally produce deeper eclipse depths, for the final atmospheric analyses we selected two extreme final results that will constrain the range of possible temperature-pressure profiles and chemical abundances.
-The first model does not use a ramp model component and has the lowest value for the eclipse depth and the second model uses the sinusoidal ramp model that has the highest values for the eclipse depth.
-The SDNR and BIC values with the eclipse depths are given in Table\ \ref{table:Ch1-ramps}.